 - Download the font files from the URL below.

 Sometimes, question marks appear in the PDF files in place of non-Latin or accented characters.
-This can suggest the character is not supported by the font.
-The first thing to try is setting the font to "Freesans" in Setup > General Settings > Invoicing.
+This can suggest that the font doesn't support the character.

-If the problem persists, please download and install "dejavusans" as described above Additional Fonts.
-This font pack contains more characters than standard ones so stands the best chance of working with these characters.
+If the problem persists, download and install "dejavusans" using the steps in Additional Fonts.
+This font pack contains more characters than standard ones, so it is likely to work with these characters.

 TCPDF error: Missing or incorrect image file

-This means the logo.png or logo.jpg file in your /assets/img/ folder is missing or is not a valid image file.
-This is the image used when creating the pdf invoice.
-Please re-save the image file and re-upload to the /assets/img directory.
+This means the logo.png or logo.jpg file in /assets/img/ is missing or is not a valid image file.
+This is the image that the system uses when creating the PDF invoice.
+Save the image file again and reupload it to /assets/img directory.